Comparing Badger Meter (NYSE:BMI) and Vontier (NYSE:VNT)

 Analyst Ratings

-This is a breakdown of current recommendations and price targets for Badger Meter and Vontier, as provided by MarketBeat.
+This is a breakdown of current ratings for Vontier and Badger Meter, as reported by MarketBeat.

 |Sell Ratings